HERE’S WHAT HAPPENED THAT CAUSED ME TO FOUND APRA

 As long there is no effective disincentive to the current way that medicine is practiced there will be no true change, more lives will be lost and costs will continue to rise.

 Americans have few legal rights and no reasonable recourse with respect to any matter that involves their medical care.
-Our federal, and most state, governments have failed to pass any law which could serve to protect consumers from preventable harm caused by our health-care system.
+Our federal, and most state, governments have failed to pass any law which could serve to protect consumers from preventable harm caused by our healthcare system because the medical lobby is the strongest in the country.
 And according to numerous experts, people are at undue risk of harm, both physical and financial, whenever they seek medical treatment.

 We need and deserve better.

-The American medical system is based on capitalistic principals, but a free market system often lends itself to ruthless, immoral and sometimes illegal business practices.
+The American medical system is based on capitalistic principals, but a free market system often lends itself to ruthless, immoral, and occasionally illegal business practices.

 Too often when people seek medical care they are being harmed due to lack of treatment, over-treatment, denial of treatment, incompetent or poor treatment.
 Medical bills are the number one cause of bankruptcy in America and there is compelling evidence that preventable medical errors may be the number one cause of death.